MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 # Anthony Mattera - Game Developer / Technical Designer
-I am a Game Developer specializing in Unity, focusing on AR/VR games.
+I am a Game Developer specializing in Unity, focusing on technical complex projects such as VR/AR.
 I enjoy creating projects that stand out as unique compared to current market offerings.
 I’m passionate about collaborating with others and pushing the boundaries of game development into innovative and captivating experiences.
 ---

-If you would like to see some of the problems and solutions I've encountered during this project you can check [here](#problems-solved-during-projects). or conversely you can just scroll down
+If you would like to see jump straight to some of the problems and solutions I've encountered during projects you can check [here](#problems-solved-during-projects). or conversely you can just scroll down

 ## AR Puzzle Game: GEARS
 A mobile + AR hybrid game partially inspired by Tetris, where the goal is to rotate gears into a "stuck gear" on the board to break it.

-**Role in Development**: Designer and Developer- Gameplay, UI, AR Foundation
+**Role in Development**: Designer and Developer- Gameplay, UI, AR Foundation, 3D Modeling, Shaders

 **Note:** Solo project